Many universities ask the seemingly innocuous question: “Why (Name of School)?” for their application essay question.

 The university wants to know why they appealed to you and what you plan to study.
 They want to know why you chose them before they choose you.

 If you are applying to several schools and they all ask this question, you may be spending a great deal of time analyzing your decisions.
-If you have an outline to work with, it will be easier to respond to the “why specific school” statement graduate school.
+If you have an outline to work with, it will be easier to respond to the “why specific school” statement and handle your graduate school personal statement.

 Talking about Specific Schools in a Graduate Personal Statement